Lostmyname/lmn-gulp-tasks/README.md

 being minified.
 In addition to minifying, the `minify` option will call strip-debug, which strips `console`, `alert` and `debugger` statements.

+This will remove multiple versions of jQuery and include the version from

 ### clean

 This task deletes stuff. `src` can be either a string or an array.